Pushkin Vertigo, 2015

 He is married to Mireille whom he describes as a "nice little thing.
 Insignificant however," and their mutual friend is Lucienne, a physician.
 Lucienne had lived with the couple for a brief while, and she also happens to be Ravinel's mistress.
 Ravinel doesn't quite remember "Which of them had really chosen the other," but he does know that

 If you look at the Pushkin cover of this novel, there is a very small picture of a bathtub, which also features prominently in the film, but aside from tormented guilt and the action around the tub, the book and movie are incredibly different, although I'm not going to describe how in too much detail.
 Let's just say that the film, like the book, is great and should definitely not be missed.
 Both reflect a slowly-developing madness and paranoia among tortured and guilty souls; that's about the extent of what's common between both.
-However, the book stands on its own two feet and as in Vertigo, the reader really gets the idea of someone caught between two worlds, that of the dead and that of the living.
+However, the book stands on its own, and as in Vertigo, the reader really gets the idea of someone caught between two worlds, that of the dead and that of the living.
 An excellent book; readers who enjoy more of an existentialist bent will find it delightfully dark, while readers looking for the film's action may be somewhat disappointed.

 Highly, highly recommended -- I seriously hope more of the work of Boileau and Nacerjac will be translated some day.